Gerard Wallop, 9th Earl of Portsmouth: Organic movement

 Wallop was an early advocate of organic farming in Britain.
 He has been described as a "central figure in the organic movement’s coalescence during the 1930s and ’40s."

-He founded the Kinship in Husbandry with Rolf Gardiner, a precursor of the Soil Association.
+In 1941, with Rolf Gardiner he founded the Kinship in Husbandry, a precursor of the Soil Association.
 It recruited Edmund Blunden, Arthur Bryant, H. J. Massingham, Walter James, 4th Baron Northbourne, Adrian Bell, and Philip Mairet.